jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_license.md

 ---
 title: Product license
 keywords: license
-summary: "Spotlight Enterprise is supplied with a time-limited trial key so you can test the product.
-When the trial key expires Spotlight Enterprise reverts to a preview mode with severely limited access.
-When you enter a valid license key and site message you are licensed to use Spotlight Enterprise."
+summary: "Spotlight on SQL Server Enterprise is supplied with a time-limited trial key so you can test the product.
+When the trial key expires Spotlight on SQL Server Enterprise reverts to a preview mode with severely limited access.
+When you enter a valid license key and site message you are licensed to use Spotlight on SQL Server Enterprise."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_license.html
 folder: SpotlightEnterprise